Lynnie Greene: Acting years: 1978-1993

-Writing and producing
+Television writing: 1993-present

-Greene was previously a writer and an executive producer on the series Nip/Tuck, BOSS and the ABC series Scoundrels, which is a remake of the New Zealand television series Outrageous Fortune.
+Greene was previously a writer and an executive producer on the series Nip/Tuck, Boss and the ABC series Scoundrels, which is a remake of the New Zealand television series Outrageous Fortune.
 She was also a co-executive producer on Showtime's Masters of Sex.

-Greene most recently served as an executive producer on the 2016 Amazon mini-series The Interestings, based on Meg Wolitzer's novel of the same name; and on the 2018 The Truth About the Harry Quebert Affair, based on Joël Dicker's 2014 novel.
+Greene and Levine served creators and executive producers on the 2018 The Truth About the Harry Quebert Affair, based on Joël Dicker's 2014 novel.
+All of Greene's aforementioned work was with frequent writing partner Richard Levine.